benifitrio/pwaParcelWorkbox/README.md

 # pwaParcelWorkbox
- PWA football appsl is built using a parcel as built tools
+ PWA football apps is built using a parcel as built tools